Un-Jam your Strippit Super 30/30 & Custom 18/30 Punch Press Machine Un-Jam-Strippit-Super-30-30-Punch-Press-Machine

 This is because you Now have OVER 30-Tons of Force Springing & Gapping

 Machine C-Frame like the Large Spring that it is.
-And All of this Force is now

-directed through the Ram to Punch and Sheet-Material,
+All of this Force is now directed through the Ram to Punch and Sheet-Material,

-So of course, you can not get it out!
+So, of course you can not get it out!

 Now this is when your Rocket-Scientist Operator & Maintenance Guys